ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/README.md

 ![image](https://github.com/ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/assets/133981001/0072e1d6-a9c4-49ef-95af-018eb96b6448)

 - Thus, in order to remove such redundant hotspots, we decided to keep it simple and adopted a strategy of choosing just one hotspot from each cluster, which became the Optimal Hotspot for that cluster
+- In order to pick the One Hotspot for each cluster, we decided to pick the hotspot which was representative of the whole cluster
+- We did this by identifying the hotspot that was the closest to the centroid of that cluster
-- Thus we ended up with a total of 1,658 Optimal Hotspots from the 1,658 clusters
+- In this way, we ended up with a total of 1,658 Optimal Hotspots from the 1,658 clusters

 ![image](https://github.com/ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/assets/133981001/3274f3bd-2187-4b5f-95c2-667de8aa9ca5)